Skip to content

 Schema | Name | Type | Owner

-public | chat_messages | table | raguser
+ragchatbot | chat_messages | table | raguser

-public | chat_sessions | table | raguser
+ragchatbot | chat_sessions | table | raguser

-public | chunks | table | raguser
+ragchatbot | chunks | table | raguser

-public | documents | table | raguser
+ragchatbot | documents | table | raguser

-public | embeddings | table | raguser
+ragchatbot | embeddings | table | raguser

-Step 8: Test Database Connection
+Step 7: Test Database Connections

 Test connectivity from the command line: